mandeepcodetechniq/iOS-game-Tutorial/README.md

 Next, we need to set up the original location of the projectile, you're probably used to this by now: create a sprite and set the location.
 ```
-  let projectile = SKSpriteNode(imageNamed: "projectile")
+  let laserBall = SKSpriteNode(imageNamed: "laser")
-  projectile.position = hero.position
+  laserBall.position = hero.position
 ```
 We need to check if the touch on the screen is valid.
 For instance, we don't want to our hero shoot behind herself.
-To do this, we need to calculate the offset of the location to the projectile.
+To do this, we need to calculate the offset of the location to the laserBall.
 Ideally, we would like it to be as simple as this:
 ```
-let offset = touchLocation - projectile.position
+let offset = touchLocation - laserBall.position
 if offset.x < 0 { return }
 ```
 However, there is no predefined operation '-' for CGPoint, we resolve this by using our helper file that implements the below function